News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 Driver fatigue is recognised as a major contributor to the NSW road toll, but the role of fatigue in motorcycle crashes has not been established.
 There is some ground for concern that as a result, the numbers of crashes involving rider fatigue are underestimated and riders are not sufficiently warned of the risks they take.

-Time of day and week of crash
+Day and type of crash

 The criteria used by police to determine whether fatigue was a factor in a crash, describe fatigue as it affects drivers, which is quite different to the symptoms of fatigue in riders.
 RTA Definition of fatigue